ucb-ist-drupal/ucberkeley_cas-7/docs/index.md

 administrator, you can still login as User 1 at http://example.com/user/admin_login.

+!!! warning

-**WARNING:** This is not a secure form and it suffers from the Drupal standard authentication vulnerabilities described above.
+    This is not a secure form and it suffers from the Drupal standard authentication vulnerabilities described above.
 Do not distribute this URL to your users and do not make a practice of logging in via this URL.

 # Upgrading
 ## Upgrading to a new version of ucberkeley_cas (version 2.x or 3.x)